Cover to Cover tour

-Cover to Cover was the second solo concert tour by English recording artist George Michael.
-The tour spanned 9 months between January and October 1991, comprising 30 shows across the United Kingdom, Brazil, Japan, Canada and the United States.
+The Cover to Cover tour was the second solo concert tour by English singer-songwriter George Michael.
+The tour spanned 9 months between January and October 1991, comprising 29 shows across the United Kingdom, Brazil, Japan, Canada and the United States.

-The tour was not a proper promotion for Listen Without Prejudice Vol. 1.
-Rather, it was more about Michael singing covers of his favourite songs.
-Among his favourites was "Don't Let the Sun Go Down on Me", a 1974 song by Elton John.
+A cover version of "Don't Let the Sun Go Down on Me", a 1974 song by Elton John, recorded during the tour, was released in November 1991, and became a massive hit on both sides of the Atlantic.
 Michael and John had performed the song together at the Live Aid concert in 1985, and again at Michael's concert at Wembley Arena on 23 March 1991, where the duet was recorded.
-The single was released at the end of 1991 and became a massive hit on both sides of the Atlantic.
-In 1993, live performances of "Killer", "Papa Was a Rollin' Stone" and "Calling You" from 22 March 1991 at Wembley Arena formed part of the hugely successful Five Live EP which again topped the Singles Chart in his homeland United Kingdom.
+In April 1993, live performances of "Killer", "Papa Was a Rollin' Stone" and "Calling You" formed part of the Five Live EP which again topped the UK Singles Chart.
 His next tour happened only 15 years later.

+Background

+In September 1990, George Michael released his second solo studio album, Listen Without Prejudice Vol. 1.
+Following his decision to be taken more seriously as a songwriter, Michael refused to do any promotion for the album.

+The North American portion of the tour was originally scheduled to begin on 6 February 1991 at the Massey Hall in Toronto, Ontario, concluding on 20 February in Los Angeles, but was postponed until late 1991.
+The tour finally began on 15 January 1991 at the NEC Arena in Birmingham, England, and concluded on 31 October at the Capital Centre in Landover, Maryland.
+The tour was not a proper promotion for Listen Without Prejudice Vol. 1; rather, it was more about Michael singing covers of his favourite songs.

+On 25 and 27 January 1991, Michael headlined the Rock in Rio II festival.
+He was joined by his ex-Wham! bandmate, Andrew Ridgeley, the second night.